anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/index.md

 next:
   description: ''
 ---
 Marketing Mix Modeling (MMM) is a top-down statistical approach that originated in the field of econometrics.
-It uses aggregated historical data to explain business outcomes such as sales, revenue, or leads as a function of various factors including media (paid, owned, and earned), pricing, promotions, distribution, events, product launches, competitive activity, macroeconomic trends, and seasonality.
+It uses aggregated historical data to explain business outcomes such as sales, revenue, or leads as a function of various factors including media (paid, owned, and earned), pricing, promotions, distribution, events, product launches, competition activities, macroeconomic trends, and seasonality.
 MMM provides a comprehensive framework for marketing measurement, enabling marketers to quantify incrementality - the true impact of marketing and other drivers - and apply these learnings to guide future budget allocation and optimization decisions.

 The concept of the Marketing Mix traces its origins to a <Anchor label="paper" target="_blank" href="https://www.guillaumenicaise.com/wp-content/uploads/2013/10/Borden-1984_The-concept-of-marketing-mix.pdf">paper</Anchor> written by _Prof.
 Neil H. Borden of Harvard in 1960._ His work introduced the idea of combining multiple marketing elements - the “mix” - to influence consumer behavior and drive business outcomes.
 In later years, econometric techniques, particularly regression analysis, were applied to these concepts to quantify their effects.
 This evolution gave rise to Marketing Mix Modeling (MMM) as a formal statistical approach.